Helen of Troy (NASDAQ:HELE) Issues FY 2022 Earnings Guidance

+Helen of Troy (NASDAQ:HELE) last issued its earnings results on Wednesday, October 6th.
+The company reported $2.65 EPS for the quarter, beating the Zacks’ consensus estimate of $1.83 by $0.82.
+Helen of Troy had a return on equity of 23.94% and a net margin of 11.29%.
+The firm had revenue of $475.20 million for the quarter, compared to analyst estimates of $428.16 million.
+During the same quarter in the prior year, the firm earned $3.77 earnings per share.
+Helen of Troy’s revenue for the quarter was down 10.5% on a year-over-year basis.
+As a group, research analysts expect that Helen of Troy will post 9.07 earnings per share for the current year.

-In other news, CEO Julien Mininberg sold 2,079 shares of the firm’s stock in a transaction that occurred on Tuesday, August 10th.
-The stock was sold at an average price of $235.79, for a total value of $490,207.41.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Vincent D. Carson sold 2,525 shares of the firm’s stock in a transaction that occurred on Wednesday, August 11th.
-The shares were sold at an average price of $234.83, for a total value of $592,945.75.
+In other news, CEO Julien Mininberg sold 2,079 shares of the stock in a transaction on Tuesday, August 10th.
+The stock was sold at an average price of $235.79, for a total transaction of $490,207.41.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Vincent D. Carson sold 2,525 shares of the stock in a transaction on Wednesday, August 11th.
+The stock was sold at an average price of $234.83, for a total value of $592,945.75.
 The disclosure for this sale can be found here.
-0.93% of the stock is currently owned by corporate insiders.
+0.93% of the stock is owned by corporate insiders.

 A hedge fund recently raised its stake in Helen of Troy stock.
-Morgan Stanley lifted its holdings in Helen of Troy Limited (NASDAQ:HELE) by 10.7% during the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 107,173 shares of the company’s stock after buying an additional 10,397 shares during the quarter.
-Morgan Stanley owned approximately 0.44% of Helen of Troy worth $24,448,000 at the end of the most recent quarter.
+Morgan Stanley raised its stake in Helen of Troy Limited (NASDAQ:HELE) by 10.7% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 107,173 shares of the company’s stock after purchasing an additional 10,397 shares during the period.
+Morgan Stanley owned about 0.44% of Helen of Troy worth $24,448,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 About Helen of Troy